 Cheyletiella parasitivorax are microscopic mites that live in the fur of rabbits.
 Cheyletiella are blood-sucking parasites that have to bite your rabbit in order to feed, which causes your rabbit to itch or scratch.

 While not as common as some other parasites, lice do infest rabbits.
 They are species specific, so humans and other pets that aren't rabbits cannot get them.

 Fleas lay about 40 eggs every day, so even if you only see one or two adult fleas on your rabbit, they've probably already laid hundreds of eggs.
-Fleas can also bite humans, but we are not viable hosts to these pests, so they cannot survive solely off of our blood.
+Fleas can also bite humans, but people are not viable hosts to these pests, so they cannot survive solely off of human blood.

-Just like some people, rabbits can be sensitive to certain things and even have allergies that can cause them to itch or scratch.
+Just like people, some rabbits can be sensitive to certain things and even have allergies that cause them to itch or scratch.
 Usually, these allergies are environmental and not food-based, so changes can be made with bedding, cleaners, and air purifiers to make your rabbit more comfortable at home.
 Common environmental allergens to rabbits are laundry softeners and detergents with pets who have blankets.

 In addition to allergies, rabbits can also be irritated by certain items, especially if they aren't meant for rabbits.
 Shampoos, conditioners, sprays, and air fresheners can all be irritants to rabbits.
 If you use a new product, such as a shampoo, and the next day your rabbit is itching, it may be because it was too harsh for your rabbit's skin.
 This is often seen with products meant for dogs that are used on rabbits.